Olivier recipe with black caviar. The legendary Monsieur Olivier! Olivier salad real French recipe

 • Boiled sausage.

-• Potatoes (boiled in their skins).
+• Potatoes (boiled in their jackets).

 • Boiled carrots.